 Renting land to grow rice when rice prices are high

 After harvesting the 2023 Summer-Autumn rice crop, Ms. Tran Thi Nga's family (Nga Nam town, Soc Trang province) sold the rice for 7,000 VND/kg, earning a profit of 15 million VND.
-As rice prices continued to increase sharply, Ms. Nga decided to find land to rent to increase the planting area in the hope of earning more profit.
+Rice prices continued to increase sharply, so Ms. Nga decided to find land to rent to increase the planting area, hoping to earn more profit.

-According to Ms. Nga, since finishing the Summer-Autumn rice harvest, she has found and rented 2 hectares of land from an acquaintance, priced at 3 million VND/hectare, plus 5 hectares of existing land to plant the 2023-2024 Winter-Spring crop.
+According to Ms. Nga, since finishing the Summer-Autumn rice harvest, she has found and rented 2 hectares of land from an acquaintance, priced at 3 million VND/hectare, plus 5 hectares of existing land to plant the Winter-Spring crop 2023 - 2024.

 “At first, I thought that the rice price would stop increasing at around 8,000 VND/kg, but I didn’t expect it to increase continuously.
-When I was looking to rent land, the rice price had already increased to over 8,000 VND/kg.
-Predicting that the price would continue to increase, I decided to rent land to grow rice in the hope of making a profit.
+When I was looking to rent land, the rice price had already risen to over 8,000 VND/kg.
+Predicting that the price would continue to increase, I decided to rent land to grow rice, hoping to make a profit.
 The high rice price is a blessing from heaven, so I took advantage of the opportunity to make as much profit as possible,” said Ms. Nga.

 “At this time, traders deposit 9,400 VND/kg with me, nearly 3,000 VND higher than last year.
-I also plan to rent land to grow for profit, but it is very difficult to find because there are many people renting, the land price from 2-2.5 million VND/cong has now increased to 3-3.5 million VND/cong.
-I think the land rental price is quite high so I do not dare to rent, because I am afraid that if I rent it, I will not make much profit,” said Mr. Nghia.
+I also plan to rent land to grow for profit, but it is very difficult to find because there are many people renting, land prices from 2-2.5 million VND/cong now increased to 3-3.5 million VND/cong.
+I think the land rental price is quite high so I do not dare to rent, because I am afraid that if I rent it, I will not make much profit” - Mr. Nghia said.

 Having just finished harvesting the Winter-Spring rice crop with a yield of nearly 9 tons and a selling price of 9,800 VND/kg, Mr. Nguyen Van Phuong (Ke Sach district, Soc Trang province) was very happy and excited when his profit increased by 20 million VND compared to last year.
 However, this farmer decided not to rent land but only focused on cultivating the existing land of his family.